shamrutha16/EasyDx-/README.md

 ## Introduction

-This repository contains code for a symptom checker chatbot.
+This repository contains code for a EasyDx (symptom checker chatbot).
 The chatbot can engage in conversations with users, gather information about their symptoms, and provide information about potential conditions or nearby medical centers.
 It uses a pre-trained RNN model for natural language understanding.

 ## Getting Started

-To get started with the Symptom Checker Chatbot, follow these steps:
+To get started with the EasyDx, follow these steps:

 1. Clone the repository to your local machine: